SUIIAO/suiiao.github.io/index.md

 My academic focus lies in the advancement of statistical methodology and theoretical frameworks applicable to non-Euclidean data.

-- **Random Objects:** Networks, distributions, and compositional data, with applications in brain imaging studies, multi-cohort studies, and traffic network analysis.
+- **Random Objects:** Networks, distributions, and compositional data, with applications in traffic network analysis, multi-cohort studies, and brain imaging studies.
 - **Functional Data Analysis:** Sparse functional data, particularly functional snippets, with applications in accelerated longitudinal studies.

 ## News